- Herbert, M, human resources manager, AC Nielsen New Zealand, Careers New Zealand interview, June 2015.

 - good keyboard and computer skills.

-- may work full or part time
+- may work full time, part time or on a casual basis

 - work in many different locations including market research company offices and call centres.
 They may also conduct surveys in people's homes or on the street